NOS4A2: Connections

 The novel includes several references to Joe Hill's other works.
 Charles Manx, discussing the concept of "inscapes" and secret places, refers to the Treehouse of the Mind (from Horns) and Craddock McDermott (from Heart-Shaped Box).
 Later in the novel, the FBI tries to use a cell phone map to track Wayne's cell phone; the map includes the town of Lovecraft, Massachusetts, from Locke & Key.
 According to Hill, the novel also includes references to two novels, Orphanhenge and The Crooked Alley, that he may publish in the future.

 Hill also included several references to the works of his father, Stephen King.
 Manx refers to the gates to Mid-World and Shawshank Prison, and says that the True Knot follow nearly the same profession as he does.
 The phone map also shows Derry, Maine, and a place called "Pennywise's Circus".
 Hill describes Vic's return from Christmasland as returning "to the clearing at the end of the path", an expression used in The Dark Tower books to refer to an individual's death.
 In a 2013 interview, Hill says that these references were not meant to tie his works to King's shared world.
 He claims he was "just fooling around".

 In King's novel Doctor Sleep, published later in 2013, Dick Hallorann reveals that during his childhood, an abusive paternal grandfather threatened that Charlie Manx could be called to take children away, although Hallorann states in his recounting that he believes that Manx was a fiction constructed by his grandfather.
 Doctor Sleep also makes a brief reference to Christmasland, implying that the True Knot have visited.

 Bing Partridge (also known as the Gasmask Man) says, "My life for you," in a desperate show of devotion to Manx, a clear reference to the same line spoken by the Trashcan Man to Randall Flagg of King's The Stand.
 It is also the same phrase that Andrew Quick, the Tick Tock Man, says to Flagg in book 3 of The Dark Tower series.

 Hill's story "Dark Carousel," included in his 2019 anthology Full Throttle, includes a reference to NOS4A2.
 At a boardwalk amusement park, the operator of a strange carousel ride explains to a group of visitors that he acquired its animal mounts from various amusement parks throughout the world, including a cat from Christmasland.

+A character listens to Frobisher’s Sextet named "Cloud Atlas", which is referring to the book of the same name by David Mitchell.

 Adaptation and continuation

 On December 8, 2015, it was announced that the novel was in development to become a TV series on AMC.
 On April 10, 2018, AMC officially ordered a 10-episode television series.
 Jami O'Brien was set to be showrunner and executive producer.
 All ten episodes for the series were made available on June 2, 2019, released for AMC Premiere, AMC's on-demand service.
-A second series aired from June 21 to August 23, 2020.
+A second season aired from June 21 to August 23, 2020.